bduroule/ft_ls-1/README.md

 ### Development
 The following options will be implemented.
 `-a` ❌Show hidden.
-`-c` ❌Sort by last status change time.
+`-c` ✅Sort by last status change time.
 `-d` ❌Directories are listed as plain files (not searched recursively).
 `-f` ✅Output is not sorted.
 Forces `-a` on.
 `-g` ❌List in long format but omit owner.